Akshaya2302/Daily-C-program/README.md

 I learnt about recursion and pointers , also i did programming every day since 5 days.
 Learnt about strings some basics only,but i need to practise for my final practical exam and now i'am okay with the logics!!
 Getting the concept easily..
-Today i learnt 2 programs which were aboout the strings and i have my final exam on this month 16th jan.
+Today i learnt 2 programs which were aboout the strings and i have my final exam on this month 16th jan. im practising daily one program ... and now toady i have to prepare for my lab exams tomorrow(16th jan).